-Adjunct Faculty Temporary faculty (Ed Code Section 87482.5) who are employed at 67 percent or less of a full-time equivalent workload.
+Associate Faculty Temporary faculty (Ed Code Section 87482.5) who are employed at 67 percent or less of a full-time equivalent workload.

-Adjunct Faculty Pool Comprised of adjunct faculty members who have either not yet earned offer rights or, subsequent to having earned offer rights, have had a break in service of three (3) full semesters and are again placed in the pool.
+Associate Faculty Pool Comprised of associate faculty members who have either not yet earned offer rights or, subsequent to having earned offer rights, have had a break in service of three (3) full semesters and are again placed in the pool.
+Associate employees with offer rights who would have been removed from their department's length-of-service (LOS) list during the schedule reduction period of Spring 2019 through Spring 2021 shall remain on the LOS list until Fall 2022.